 10. Prevents Urinary Tract Infections (UTI)

-Drinking dandelion tea might even help prevent urinary tract infections (UTI), bladder diseases, kidney issues, and even reproductive cysts.
-This is mostly because of its natural diuretic properties.
+Drinking dandelion tea may help prevent urinary tract infections, bladder disorders, kidney problems, and reproductive cysts — largely because of its diuretic properties.

-By combining dandelion root and leaf extracts with uva ursi can also help prevent recurrent UTIs, especially in women.
-This brew may also increase the production of urine and treat infection, while the uva ursi is used to kill the bacteria.
+Combining dandelion root and leaf extract with uva ursi may also help prevent recurring UTIs, particularly in women.
+The dandelion increases urine production while the uva ursi targets the bacteria causing the infection.

 How To Make Dandelion Tea At Home